webpack/webpack.js.org/src/content/api/parser.md

 `SyncBailHook`

-Evaluate an identifier that is a free variable.
+Evaluate an identifier that is a free variable, requires an identifier.

 Parameters: `expression`